-Thankfully, one of the top travel operators on Kilimanjaro has come up with a novel plan to support those porters.
-One that will not only bring in some much needed funds, but also give us a goal to strive for while we wait for normal travel opportunities to resume.
+Thankfully, one of the top travel operators on Kilimanjaro has a novel plan to support those porters.
+One that will bring in some much-needed funds and give us a goal to strive for while we wait for normal travel opportunities to resume.

 Tusker Trail’s Almost Kilimanjaro Climb

 For more than 40 years, Tusker Trail founder Eddie Frank has been leading treks to Kilimanjaro’s summit.
 Frank has built arguably the finest guiding company on the mountain over those four decades, offering a high-quality and truly unique trekking experience.

 Throughout his time working in Tanzania, he has also worked tirelessly to improve the porters’ lives, providing not only higher wages but also top-notch gear and comprehensive training programs.

 As a result of the relationships that Eddie has fostered with his guides and porters, many of Tusker’s Tanzanian workers have stayed with the company for years.
 This has created a bond that is evident to anyone who has taken a Kili trek with Tusker, as the feeling around the campsites feels more like a family rather than just co-workers.

 With that in mind, Tusker has announced a fundraising program to help Kilimanjaro porters who are currently out of work.
 Dubbed the Tusker Trail Almost Kilimanjaro Climb, this virtual trek challenges participants to hike to the “Roof of Africa” without ever setting foot on an airline.